San Francisco to Open Nation's First Supervised Drug Site

 In San Francisco, nearly 200 people die of an overdose each year.

-Tiffany Falstitch, speaking from her tent on Ellis Street in San Francisco, isn’t sure how much longer she’ll survive on the streets and on heroin.
+Tiffany Falstitch, speaking from her tent on Ellis Street in San Francisco, isn’t sure how much longer she can survive on the streets and on heroin.

 “I've been out here for so long,” she said, tearfully.
 “It would take literally like a crumb to make me feel like you know I was worth something again, you know.”